gwappa/amorphys/docs/source/core/protocol-control.rst

     .. py:attribute:: on-start

-        an optional array of :py:class:`StimulusState` objects, describing what stimulus is turned on/off upon start of this state.
+        an optional array of :py:class:`StimulusState` or :py:class:`ApparatusState` objects, describing what stimulus is turned on/off upon start of this state.

     .. py:attribute:: on-end

-        an optional array of :py:class:`StimulusState` objects, describing what stimulus is turned on/off upon end of this state.
+        an optional array of :py:class:`StimulusState` or :py:class:`ApparatusState` objects, describing what stimulus is turned on/off upon end of this state.

     .. caution::